 Traditional SEL programs can be expensive and time-intensive, making them difficult to implement successfully in many school-based and community settings, especially in low-resource environments.
 SEL programs also tend to be rigid and prescriptive, thereby limiting teacher autonomy and making it difficult to adapt SEL materials to different cultures, contexts, or individual and situational needs.

 We developed SEL Kernels by drawing from both research and practice.
 First, over the course of multiple years, we coded and analyzed 50+ evidence-based SEL programs spanning early childhood, elementary, middle, and high school.
 We coded these programs for the specific skills they target in each lesson and the instructional strategies they use (e.g., storytelling, music, discussion, game, etc.).
 From this database, we identify common practices across the programs, and use these practices as a starting place for SEL Kernels.
 Kernels target knowledge, skills, and competencies within five broad domains of SEL: cognitive skills, emotion processes, social skills, character/values, and mindsets.
 Second, we conduct focus groups, interviews, and landscape research with educators, parents, and other community stakeholders to identify SEL-related needs and current gaps in the field.
 Kernels are then designed, refined, implemented, and evaluated with these needs in mind.

-For school and community-based partners interested in participating in research, professional development, and tailoring or localizing of SEL Kernels to your specific population, needs, or context, please reach out to EASEL Lab via firstname.lastname@example.org.
+For school and community-based partners interested in participating in research, professional development, or localizing SEL Kernels to your specific population, needs, or context, please reach out to EASEL Lab via email@example.com.
 In addition, free access to a set of SEL Kernels is available on the Greater Good Science Center website (see below).